 Women can further use this fragrance during childbirth to ease the pain.
 It will encourage contractions and reduce the time of delivery.
 What's more, women can use it after giving birth to have a faster recovery time and help manage postpartum depression.

-As shared above, jasmine flowers own antibacterial properties, so does the scent made from them.
+As shared above, jasmine flowers own antibacterial properties, and so does the scent made from them.
 If you are raising pets, burning incense is a good method to eliminate their bad odors, especially on humid rainy days.

 It is also highly suggested to use it to get rid of unwanted smells in your living space, like cooking odors or damp clothes smelling.
-With a delicate fragrance and antiseptic ability, it will clean and refresh the air in your home.
+With a slightly fragrant, delicate, slightly sweet smell and its ability to spread widely, the scent will make the environment of your home, office, or shop pleasant and relaxing.

 The last benefit of it is repelling mosquitoes.